RoadieHQ/marketing-site/content/docs/details/updating-the-ui/index.md

 ### Sidebar Links

-You can create links to other pages in Roadie for quick access or to external websites using the iFrame plugin.
+You can create links to other pages in Roadie for quick access or to embedded external websites using the iFrame plugin.

 **Links to external sites** can be added using `@roadiehq/backstage-plugin-iframe: IFramePage`.